njoppi2/cat-vs-non-cat/README.md

 # 🐱 Cat vs Non-Cat
 I demonstrate my ability to create and deploy a machine learning application by using a simple image classification project (cat vs. non-cat).
-This involves an interactive website deployed using GitHub pages ([frontend](https://github.com/njoppi2/cat-vs-non-cat/tree/front-end) branch), three notebooks with basic ML models ([notebooks-and-models](https://github.com/njoppi2/cat-vs-non-cat/tree/notebooks-and-models) branch), and this branch, with deployment files for creating an API, Dockerizing it, and deploying to Heroku (deployment branch).
-Each branch has a README file explaining them in detail.
+This involves an interactive website deployed using GitHub pages ([frontend](https://github.com/njoppi2/cat-vs-non-cat/tree/front-end) branch), three notebooks with basic ML models ([notebooks-and-models](https://github.com/njoppi2/cat-vs-non-cat/tree/notebooks-and-models) branch), and the current deployment branch, containing files for API creation, Dockerization, and Heroku deployment.
+Each branch includes a detailed README file.

 ## 🚀 Running the API & Deploying